Résumé

 ΔXt=XtXt1=Atcos(πt)+Btsin(πt)At1cos(π(t1))Bt1sin(π(t1))\begin{aligned} \Delta X_t &= X_{t} - X_{t-1} \\ &= A_t cos(\pi t) + B_t sin(\pi t) - A_{t-1} cos(\pi (t - 1)) - B_{t-1} sin(\pi (t - 1)) \\ \end{aligned}

-A Wavelet allows us to operate on the frequency-domain.
-We start by introducing two functions: mother wavelet ψ(t)\psi(t) (the wavelet function) and a father wavelet ϕ(t)\phi(t) (the scaling function).
+A wavelet lets us analyze localized frequency behavior.
+We start with two functions: mother wavelet ψ(t)\psi(t) (the wavelet function) and a father wavelet ϕ(t)\phi(t) (the scaling function).

 Theoretical Implications